groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/image.md

 ## Convert image to Excel

-If you’d like to get data from your previous tax returns into Excel and you only have printed copies just take a picture of each one and convert these images into XLS/XLSX workbook.
+If you need to get data from your previous tax returns into Excel and you only have printed copies just take a picture of each one and convert these images into XLS/XLSX workbook.

 ### Convert JPG to XLS